rajatmodi62/rajatmodi62.github.io/_posts/2026-06-18-kajal-advice.md

 It is better to publish your rejected papers in a lower tier venue than having no peer review at all and merely putting it on arxiv.
 For the young investigator, it is really important: you have no standing in the field, and some peer review will at least lend some level of validation to your ideas in the community .

+# <span style="font-size: 1.5rem; color: var(--border-header-bottom);">Don't get bogged down by wrong papers</span>

+There is another trap our young investigators tend to fall into: say he is working on problem x.
+He uses a baseline y.
+However, baseline y made a mistake: their evaluation metrics were wrong, or they never released the code.
+The question then is whether young investigator should spend time on fixing the mistake of the baseline or accept it as a core hypothesis.

+Intuition suggests what is wrong OUGHT to be corrected.
+But, my practical experience is different.
+People who developed the baseline y might be aware of the mistake.
+In some cases it is 'intentional'.
+If you confront them, it quickly sours relationship.
+The problem worsens if the baseline was from your own group: you will find that the student who originally invented it has long graduated, and magically `lost the code' or worse 'never replies back'.
+What should you do?
+I wasted two years of my life in this way.

+The simple answer is `move on'.
+Skip that benchmark entirely.
+Skip that evaluation protocol.
+Suppress it.
+If  it comes up during peer-review, you can say you tried, but it never worked.
+That acts as a formal record of the discrepancy, and you can start correcting it in future.
+You can refer to your past rebuttal in the future papers.
+If it never comes up, let the wrong paper die a silent death: it is published, but it is of no use if no one can't ever reproduce or cite it.
+Let the community and passage of time take care of it.

+Here is another way: go to the public github of that wrong baseline.
+Create an issue.
+Most of the times author won't reply.
+But, it serves as a matter of public record.
+The world of academia is very small: word of mouth travels fast.
+Their are separate communication channels rather than merely communicating your papers over peer review.
+The `real work' is often circulated as drafts/memos in these circles.
+They shall know if 'someone tried to be clever' and 'fake their way' through the process.
+Eventually, it has a way of effecting one's career in the most subtle of ways.

 # <span style="font-size: 1.5rem; color: var(--border-header-bottom);">The Problem for the Fundamentalist</span>